 Hydro Hacker Operatives (H2O) is a game of hydropunk Robin Hoods who steal water from the rich corporations to provide it to their neighborhood.
-This game is currently in development, and we are hoping to have it ready for a Kickstarter in 2017.
+This game is currently in development, and once we have a ready to go ashcan, we will bring the game to Kickstarter.
 H2O is a Powered by the Apocalypse game, but like many similar games (such as Headspace) it has drifted from the core PbtA system by adding on mechanics for hydro hacking and Neighborhoods.

 So here’s the short of it…we fucked up.
 Not you and I, but the collective “we” known as humanity.
 They were worried about this back in the 20th Century, and generation after generation, no one did enough.
 That’s the thing.
 Everyone thought that ecological collapse would be some catastrophic disaster, like some stupid movie, but that day never came.
 We thought we were saving the environment by making small, insignificant wins and patting ourselves on the back, and all the while the corporations continually screwed us.
 Screwed us all.

 Every oil spill, every company illegally dumping waste, every pharmaceutical we dumped into the toilet kept adding up.
 Eventually, we just hit critical mass and we broke the fucking water cycle.
 The oceans are now a mix of chemicals and oceanic prions.
 Groundwater became polluted as we tried to squeeze the last of the fossil fuel out of the ground, and surface water just collected pollutants.
 Once we hit critical mass, the availability of potable water began to drop, and drop fast.
 When it did, people did what you would expect: armed conflicts, water terrorism, hoarding, riots, etc. Just like the experts, who the corporations spent millions of dollars telling us to ignore, had been telling us all along.
 It got so bad that governments couldn’t keep things under control, and they sure as hell couldn’t figure out a solution to the problem.
 They became marginalized, and as they did the corporations stepped right in.